ltgcgo/docs/src/octavia/components.md

 > _See also: [Octavia Candy]()_

-**Octavia Candy** (formerly referred to as **AnyEdit**) is a synth editor.
+**Octavia Candy**, formerly referred to as **AnyEdit**, is a synth editor.
 It aims to offer a modern alternative to various legacy editors like _XG Editor_, _GS Advanced Editor_ and _Korg X5/N5 Editor_.
 By leveraging both the state engine and Octavia MICC, Candy handles editing various supported synths in a unified interface, so users don't need to relearn using similar programs again and again, with support for dry running against the state engine and generating SysEx strings without sending them anywhere.

 Unlike the `dasmSingle` tool being text-first and expert-facing, Octavia Candy is a GUI-first application, so you are not forced to learn MIA and Octavia Mane before wanting to edit anything.
 Octavia Candy is also MIDI-only, not intended for editing the self-embedding trackers.

-## Dirigere
+## Coloratura
-> **Warning**: WIP, name change pending
+> **Warning**: WIP

 > **Warning**
 >
 > Pick one between Dirigere and Splash, or you may encounter conflicts.

-**Octavia Dirigere** is a utility that bundles a player, an I/O router, and a translator together.
+**Octavia Coloratura**, formerly known as **Octavia Dirigere**, is a utility that bundles a player, an I/O router, and a translator together.
 Dirigere is akin to a patchbay, _Falcosoft MIDI Player_ and [_ShowMIDI_](https://github.com/gbevin/ShowMIDI) bundled into one.
 It's one of the two spiritual successors of the old Octavia middleware, with excellent built-in support for complex multi-port MIDI compositions.

 If you are not able to use Dirigere for various reasons, following programs are recommended to hook up with Octavia Splash instead.